 10. Courtney.
 "I'm not used to, like, servitude" is not a great look in this gig; nor is the (granted, strongly shaped in editing) relatively short walk back from a beach bar that Courtney spends the entirety of complaining that it's really long (and hot, and sharp underfoot).
 Still too early to tell much, though.

-People are talking about Below Deck in our forums.
+People are talking about this episode in our forums.
 Join the conversation.